Williamstown Theatre Festival

 Williamstown Theatre Festival’s season takes place on the beautiful campus of Williams College in Williamstown, MA with backdrops of the Berkshire, Green, and Taconic mountain ranges.
 Williamstown, MA (estimated pop.
 7,813) is located in Berkshire County (estimated pop.
 128,657) in Western Massachusetts and is an hour’s drive from Albany, NY and 30 minutes from Pittsfield, MA.

-The Williams College campus and the 62’ Center for Theatre and Dance are within walking distance of Spring Street, which has several restaurants with dine-in and takeout options, a pharmacy, a coffee shop, an ice cream shop, a movie theater, and several stores.
+The Williams College campus and the 62’ Center for Theatre and Dance, where the Festival produces its season, are within walking distance of Spring Street, which has several restaurants with dine-in and takeout options, a pharmacy, a coffee shop, an ice cream shop, a movie theater, and several stores.
 The nearest grocery store is a 10-minute drive from campus and not within walking distance.
 Having a personal vehicle does provide more flexibility in grocery-shopping and expands dining and activities options.
 For those who bring vehicles, parking is free at designated locations on Williams campus with a parking pass.
 For a list of all the things to do and see in Williamstown and the Northern Berkshires, visit DestinationWilliamstown.org.

 All seasonal staff are provided housing free of charge on campus at Williams College.
 Housing is dorm-style with private bedrooms and shared common areas, including bathroom and kitchen.
 Williams College housing is not air-conditioned.
 Weather ranges from evenings on the cooler side but can also be quite warm with temperatures in the 90s with high humidity.